0 hidden charges. 0 forex

 What is National Pension Scheme?

 Initially, it was only meant for government employees, but in 2009, they opened it to everyone, including the private sector.
-However, military officials are not eligible for the national pension scheme.
+One should also be aware of the national pension scheme eligibility, where military officials are not eligible for the national pension scheme.

 The national pension scheme intends to cultivate the habit of saving for retirement.
 It is an effort to discover a long-term solution to the issue of giving each Indian person a sufficient retirement income.
 During their working years, individuals who are members of the national pension scheme can make monthly contributions to a pension account, withdraw a portion of the capital all at once, and utilise the balance to purchase an annuity to ensure a steady income after retirement.